Reluctance rings

 Installation

-On my car, the FTR reluctance rings are matched with Honeywell GT101 induction sensors, using 3D printed GT101 sensor brackets.
+On my car, the FTR reluctance rings are matched with Honeywell GT101 induction sensors, which are held on the gearbox using my 3D printed GT101 sensor brackets.
 The printed bracket uses an aluminium socket head M6x35mm bolt and titanium locknuts, to allow the sensor gap to be easily adjusted.
 In testing, this setup has proved 100% reliable, with zero speed drop outs, set using a ~2mm tooth gap.
 Using 16 teeth gives the ECU a high resolution, and the GT101 sensors work well with the 36mm² surface area of the teeth.

 Honeywell GT101 sensor located against the reluctance ring, using our 3D printed bracket